( Disponible en anglais seulement )

 Kelsey has a diverse litigation practice that includes the following:

 Health law: Kelsey acts for various administrative bodies such as regulatory colleges.
 Her litigation work includes submissions before the Health Professions Board, disciplinary hearings, and Supreme Court matters.

-Trust and estate litigation and dispute resolution: Kelsey acts for executors on probate matters and for individuals on issues concerning the validity of wills and variation claims.
+Trust and estate litigation and dispute resolution: Kelsey acts for executors on probate matters and for individuals and charities on issues concerning the validity of wills and variation claims.
 In addition, Kelsey acts for clients assisting with the care of adults, including applications for committeeship.

 Commercial litigation: Kelsey acts for a wide array of clients in her commercial litigation practice on matters involving contractual disputes, debt claims, bankruptcy and insolvency, and shareholder disputes.

 Class actions: Kelsey acts as defence counsel in a wide variety of class actions including environmental, products liability and price fixing cases.

 During law school, Kelsey was actively involved in the law school student government.
 She was a first year representative on the Social Affairs Caucus, served as vice-president sitting on the Law Students’ Society Executive in her second year and served as president of the Law Students’ Society in her final year.
 In addition, Kelsey volunteered for the Law Students’ Legal Advice Program as both a clinician and a clinic head at the Gordon House Community Centre.

 Following law school, Kelsey clerked for one year at the British Columbia Supreme Court.